josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 The getter always returns what that service says is the current state of the hero.
 The component also asks the service to save and restore this tax return.

-This won't work if the service is an application-wide singleton.
+This will not work if the service is an application-wide singleton.
 Every component would share the same service instance, and each component would overwrite the tax return that belonged to another hero.

 To prevent this, configure the component-level injector of `HeroTaxReturnComponent` to provide the service, using the  `providers` property in the component metadata.